If you are considering growing green beans in your garden, these tips on how to grow green beans will help you get started.

-Green beans are a wonderful plant to grow, because they will provide you with an abundance of beans all season long.
+Green beans are a wonderful plant to grow because they will provide you with an abundance of beans all season long.
 Whether you roast them, steam them, can them, or pickle them is up to you, but chances are you will have so many you can try all of these preparation methods!
-If you want to grow green beans in your garden this year but are not sure where to begin, take a look at these tips for how to grow green beans in you garden.
+If you want to grow green beans in your garden this year but are not sure where to begin, take a look at these tips for how to grow green beans in your garden.

 How to Grow Green Beans

 You can begin your seeds indoors if you wish, 2-3 weeks before the final frost of the season.
 Use a loose soil as bean seeds don’t like compacted soil, and be sure it is nutrient rich and drains well.
 When using a seed starting kit, you can put a few seeds per hole and thin out once they start to sprout.
 Planting your green bean seeds one inch deep is sufficient.

 If you have limited space, green beans are great for your container garden.
 A 12-inch pot is usually enough space.
 Just be sure you add a trellis system when you plant so your beans can grow upwards.
 Green beans are also excellent for vertical gardens if you are so inclined.